 Cultural contributions have also been used to fund a total of four rounds of COVID-19 financial support to compensate for the financial losses of our rightsholders during the COVID-19 pandemic.
 The last round of support was organised in spring 2022.
 During it, we provided EUR 1 million of COVID-19 financial support to a total of 1,315 music authors and publishers.
 In total, EUR 4.5 million of COVID-19 financial support was provided during the COVID-19 years and 4,686 applications for support were approved.

 Awarded since 2003, the Teosto Prize is one of the biggest art prizes in the Nordic countries.
 Every year, we award it to one or more Finnish works of music.

 Teosto’s cultural ambassadors are a network of music authors and decision-makers that aims to increase cooperation and grassroots-level communication between those who make music professionally and those who make decisions about their working conditions.
 The network’s members include about 70 Members of Parliament, music authors and publishers, who form pairs of ambassadors.
-In 2021, we held two joint events for cultural ambassadors as well as numerous smaller, one-on-one meetings.
+In 2022, we held three joint events for cultural ambassadors as well as numerous smaller, one-on-one meetings.